UofC-GNCTR-2024/Logo/README.md

 7. Select `plain SVG`, and save it with the suffix `_plain.svg`
 8. Repeat step 6, then select `Optimized SVG` and save it with the suffix `_optimized.svg`
 9. Accept the default options
+10. Go to `File` > `Export`
+11. On the right pane, select `Page`
+12. Enter `96` into the DPI field
+13. Set the filename as the project name without a suffix and select PNG as the file type, and click `Export`
-10. Add both those files and commit them along with your new inkscape SVG file.
+14. Add both those files and commit them along with your new inkscape SVG file.
 (These can also be added in their own commit, provided they match the inkscape file)
-11. Tag this release by running `git tag <release name>`
+15. Tag this release by running `git tag <release name>`
-12. Push the commit!
+16. Push the commit!